-The 2000s hearkened back to earlier decades, but they also saw the development of a new genre, grime.
-From grime pioneers like Kano to R&B classics like Adele and Estelle, the 2000s were a crucial time in the development of British music.
+The 2000s hearkened back to earlier years, but they also saw the development of a new genre: grime.
+From grime pioneers like Kano to R&B classics like Adele and Estelle, the decade was a crucial time in the development of British music.

-In this post, we’re going to take a look at the talent from this decade as we explore 15 of the greatest and most famous British singers of the 2000s.
+In this post, we’re going to take a look at the talent of 15 of the greatest and most famous British singers of the 2000s.
+Let’s get started.

 1. Chris Martin

-Born in 1977 in Exeter in South Devon, Chris Martin is an English singer and music producer most famous for headlining the rock band Coldplay.
+Born in 1977 in Exeter, South Devon, Chris Martin is an English singer and music producer most famous for headlining the rock band Coldplay.

 Coldplay succeeded commercially and embarked on several world tours.
-Coldplay rose to the top of British alternative rock music, but Martin continued releasing solo songs, collaborating with the Chainsmokers, Dua Lipa, Avicii, and Kanye West.
+The band rose to the top of British alternative rock music, but Martin continued releasing solo songs, collaborating with the Chainsmokers, Dua Lipa, Avicii, and Kanye West.

 Next up, born in 1988, we have Adele, who is a singer and songwriter from Tottenham, London.

 Her big break came in 2006 when XL Recordings noticed her talent and gave her a record contract.
-She became an instant star with her 2008 album “19,” with songs like “Chasing Pavements,” ”Make You Feel My Love,” and ”Cold Shoulder,” all doing very well.
+She became an instant star with her 2008 album 19.
+It featured the songs “Chasing Pavements,” ”Make You Feel My Love,” and ”Cold Shoulder,” all of which are doing very well.

-Since then, Adele has released four albums and remains one of the most famous singers in the United Kingdom.
+Since then, Adele has released four albums, as well as the single “Skyfall” for the James Bond movie of the same name, and remains one of the most famous singers in the United Kingdom.

 Born in 1984 in Bangor, Gwynedd, Aimee Anne Duffy is a Welsh songwriter and singer who has been active since 2004.
 As a teenager, she started performing in a number of local bands before relocating to Chester.